Fury cross the Mersey: Liverpool loses world heritage status

 Anderson said the city would explore whether it could appeal, “but, whatever happens, Liverpool will always be a World Heritage city.
 We have a stunning waterfront and incredible built heritage that is the envy of other cities.”

-Liverpool was one of the world’s busiest ports in the 18th and 19th centuries, growing prosperous from trade in goods and — until it was banned in 1807 — slaves.
+Liverpool was one of the world’s busiest ports in the 18th and 19th centuries, growing prosperous from trade in goods and — until the trade in humans outlawed by Britain in 1807 — slaves.
 The docks declined and became derelict in the 20th century, but have been restored with museums, shops, bars, restaurants and new housing developments, making Liverpool a symbol of urban renewal.

 The city that gave birth to The Beatles was added to UNESCO’s World Heritage list in 2004, joining sites including India’s Taj Mahal, Egypt’s pyramids and the Tower of London.